 This is also a good time to cut out whiskers (paper bag scraps) a small nose (construction paper) and almond-shaped eye templates.

-- Make your cat
+Make your paper black cat

 Cut out your cat shape with scissors, then use an X-Acto knife to cut out the pair of almond-shaped cat eyes (cutting out the eyes will give your cats an extra Halloween-y effect!).
 Glue the nose and whiskers onto your cat with a glue stick.